 Here are 7 ways to help you come up with a standard blog.

 Think of a topic you want to write about.

-Usually, something you already know that you want to share, something you want to say, something you’ve been thinking about, or if you want more knowledge, you can do research and share what you knew to your readers.
-This is also where you commonly get the title from.
+Usually, it’s something we already know that we want to share, something we want to say, something we have been thinking about, or if we want more knowledge, we can do research and share what we knew to your readers.

 Organize these points into the parts of the blog.

-Add the things that you want to say at the end of your blog.
-Your conclusion and your final message.
-You may also want to put transitional phrases at the start of your paragraphs to make your whole blog cohesive.
-This will help you keep on track and not drift far from your topic.
+Add the things that you want to say at the end of your blog post.
+Our conclusion and our final message to our readers.
+We may also need to put transitional phrases at the start of our paragraphs or sentences.
+Putting some may make our whole blog coherent from start to end.

 Then, take a break from reading

-When you’ve already finished your draft, rest your eyes and take a break so that the next time you go back to it for final editing, your mind will be clearer, and your thoughts will be a clean slate.
-It lessens the bias you may have on your blog.
-It’s like reading it for the first time.
+When you’ve already finished your draft, rest your eyes and take a break.
+This is so that the next time you go back to it for final editing, your mind will be clearer.
+Your thoughts will be somewhat refreshed.

-In the last step, read the whole content from start to finish for minor edits.
+Read the whole content from start to finish for minor edits.